-Participants are permitted to borrow from their account the lesser of \$50,000 or 50% of the vested balance of their account with repayment made from payroll deductions.
-In accordance with the CARES Act, the Plan temporarily expanded the borrowing limits to the lesser of \$100,000 or 100% of the vested balance and permitted qualified participants to elect to defer loan repayments until December 31, 2020.
-All loans become due and payable in full upon a participant's termination of employment with the Employer.
+Participants are permitted to borrow from their account the lesser of \$50,000 or 50% of the vested balance of their account, with repayment generally made from payroll deductions.
+In accordance with the CARES Act, the Plan temporarily expanded the borrowing limits to the lesser of \$100,000 or 100% of the vested balance and permitted qualified participant to elect to defer loan repayment until December 31, 2020.
 The borrowing is a separate earmarked investment of the participant's account.
 Interest on the borrowing is based on the prime interest rate as reported in the Wall Street Journal on the first business day of the month in which the loan occurs plus two percent.
+Loan repayments, including interest and applicable loan fees, are generally repaid through payroll deductions.